heisand/NWN/README.md

 This repository provides a wordnet resource for Norwegian.
 It is a modification of [Norwegian Wordnet - Bokmål](http://www.nb.no/sprakbanken/show?serial=oai%3Anb.no%3Asbr-27&lang=en), which is supplied in an extension of the
 W3C's RDF/OWL Representation of wordnets ([RDF/OWL Representation of WordNet](http://www.w3.org/TR/wordnet-rdf/)).

-A wordnet is useful in many NLP tasks, e.g.
+A wordnet is useful in many NLP tasks, e.g.:

 - Word sense disambiguation: assigning the correct sense to a word according to the wordnet and a given corpus.
 - Query expansion or reformulation: expand or reformulate queries with synonyms and related words from the wordnet.